Attending the Conference On-site

 Computers and Equipment

-All rooms will be equipped with a MacBook computer pre-installed with PowerPoint and Keynote and connected to an LCD projector or LCD screen.
+All rooms will be equipped with a MacBook computer pre-installed with PowerPoint which is connected to an LCD projector.
 If you wish, you may directly link your own PC laptop, although we advise you to use the computer provided by plugging in your USB flash drive.
-We recommend that you bring two copies of your presentation in case one fails, and suggest sending yourself the presentation by email as a third and final precaution.
-Please note that venue wifi is limited to a slow connection.
-For further information, please see our section on Technical Information for Presenters.
+We recommend that you bring a backup copy of your presentation in case one fails, and suggest sending yourself the presentation by email as a final precaution.

 Before joining a Zoom online session on your computer or mobile device, download the Zoom app.
 Otherwise, you will be prompted to download and install Zoom when you click a join link.